Loris-Moreau/Git-Workflow/Workflows/GitHubWorkflow.md

    <img src="https://github.com/Loris-Moreau/Git-Workflow/blob/main/Workflows/Images/Git%20Pull%20Ref.png">
 </p>

 4. Go on the Discord server, find the git channel.
-Lock for the files you need, if they are free, lock them.
+Look for the files you need, if they are free, lock them.
    - example : File_1 : Taken 🛑
    - example : File_1 : Free 🟢